Gravestone Doji

 A Gravestone Doji is a bearish reversal candlestick pattern formed when the open, close, and low prices are essentially the same, creating a long upper shadow that resembles an inverted "T".

 The Gravestone Doji is a specific single-candle pattern used in technical analysis to identify potential reversals in price direction.
-Visually, it looks like an upside-down "T".
-This shape is formed because the price opens, trades significantly higher during the session, and then falls back down to close at or very near the opening price, which is also the low of the session.
-The name "Gravestone" is evocative and intentional; Japanese technical analysts traditionally viewed it as symbolizing the "death" of the bulls (buyers) or the uptrend.
-It represents a failed rally.
-The market tested higher prices, found strong selling pressure (resistance), and was rejected, retreating back to where it started.
-While it can occur anywhere on a chart, the Gravestone Doji is only considered a valid signal when it appears after an uptrend or at a known resistance level.
+Visually, it looks like an upside-down "T", with a long upper shadow and virtually no real body at the base.
+This distinctive shape is formed because the price opens at a certain level, trades significantly higher during the session as buyers attempt to drive the market upward, and then eventually falls back down to close at or very near the opening price, which also typically represents the low of the session.
+The name "Gravestone" is evocative and intentional; Japanese technical analysts traditionally viewed it as symbolizing the "death" of the bulls (buyers) or the ultimate end of an uptrend.
+It represents a spectacular failed rally that serves as a warning shot to investors.
+The market tested higher prices, found strong selling pressure (resistance) that overwhelmed the initial demand, and was decisively rejected, retreating all the way back to where the day's action started.
+This complete reversal within a single trading period is a powerful psychological signal that the prevailing sentiment may be shifting from greed to fear.
+While it can occur anywhere on a chart, the Gravestone Doji is only considered a valid and high-probability signal when it appears after a sustained uptrend or at a known resistance level.
 If found at the bottom of a downtrend, it may act as a bullish reversal (sometimes called an inverted hammer structure), but its classic interpretation is bearish.
+Traders look for this pattern on daily or weekly charts to spot major turning points where institutional investors are potentially exiting their long positions and preparing for a downward move.

 Key Takeaways